 • Highly competitive tuition.

-• Official transcripts verifying completion of an undergraduate degree from an accredited college or university with a minimum cumulative grade point average of 2.7
+4. Submit official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university with a minimum cumulative grade point average of 2.7

 *Students not meeting the GPA criterion may be admitted to the program on a conditional basis.
 Full acceptance will be reviewed upon completion of nine graduate credits.